CloudFitSoftware/dot-net-sql-client-sample/README.md

 # dot-net-sql-client-sample
 SQL Server Client Sample [C#, .NET]

+## Opening the Solution
+Using *Visual Studio* please open the `dot-net-sql-client-sample.sln` from the `dot-net-sql-client-sample` folder.

 ## Setting the connection string
 In *Visual Studio*, in the Solution Explorer, please right-click on the `CloudFit.SqlClient.ConsoleApp`  project, and select the `Manage User Secrets` menu item.